-To compare the two aforementioned modalities, the SAGES guidelines committee and representatives from AHPBA formed a working group to perform a systematic review and meta-analysis reported here according to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines.
+To compare the two aforementioned modalities, the SAGES guidelines committee and representatives from AHPBA formed a working group to perform a systematic review and meta-analysis reported here according to the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines .
+Further, due to the few reasonable studies available, the working subgroup decided that procedure specific and short-term outcomes were the primary goal and thus, HCC and CRCLM are grouped together.
+(The limitation of this combination is discussed in the Limitations section further below.)
 The subgroup had originally drafted six questions according to the PICO format (Population, Intervention, Comparator, and Outcomes) to guide the literature search (see Appendix 1 – Note 1).
 However, on completion of the literature search, the working group realized that only sufficient evidence existed to answer two modified questions as follows:

 Outcomes: Incomplete Ablation, Local/Regional Recurrence, Complications, DFS, OS